 One can draw circular polygons with many arcs by applying similar constructions, but that challenge is beyond the scope of this paper.
-The interested reader can look for inspiration in the nice Bunimovich's construction of elliptic flowers [13].
+The interested reader can look for inspiration in the nice construction of elliptic flowers due to Bunimovich [13].

-To end this section, we emphasize that all our theorems are general.
+To end this section, we emphasise that all our theorems are general.
 They can be applied to any circular polygon.
 Thus, we do not need to deal with concrete circular polygons.